ShayneSmither/VideoEditingBasics/standvolume.md

 These controls are used to mix the audio to your liking.
 The Vol slider changes how loud the audio will be (this is helpful when there are multiple audio tracks in the same timeline.)
 The Pan slider changes which speaker will play louder (this will only matter if you are playing the video in stereo.)

-If there is one particular part in the audio that you want to be louder or quieter, you can insert an audio envelope by selecting the audio track in the timeline, then clicking Insert>Audio Envelope>Volume
+If there is one particular part in the audio that you want to be louder or quieter, you can insert an audio envelope by selecting the audio track in the timeline, then clicking Insert>Audio Envelopes>Volume

 ![audioenvelope](https://github.com/ShayneSmither/VideoEditingBasics/blob/master/images/standvolume/audioenvelope.JPG)